GenomeDK/genomedk-docs/index.rst

 then the usage is paid internally and the project owner will not receive a bill directly from GenomeDK.

-Prices are updated yearly and are subject to change.
-Do not hesitate to contact us if you have any questions.

 Cite us!
 ========